ELGAS Knowledge Hub

 Be sure to check all connections with the soapy water, as well.

-However, we do not recommend this once you hear a hissing noise and smell the strong odour of gas.
+However, we do not recommend this once you hear a gas leak hissing noise and detect the strong gas leak smell.

 Turn off the gas at the gas bottle or meter and leave the area immediately, turn off any open flames, do not use any electrical device or switch and remember to open all the doors and windows.